How Your Criminal History Could Affect Your Current Case

 Contact an Attorney if You Have Any Further Questions

 Finding a website such as ours may help you answer some general questions, but online research should never take the place of professional advice.
-If you have questions about how your criminal history could affect you, then contact us at Suhre & Associates, LLC for a free consultation with an experienced criminal defense attorney (937) 531-0435.
+If you have questions about how your criminal history could affect you, then contact us at Suhre & Associates DUI and Criminal Defense Lawyers for a free consultation with an experienced criminal defense attorney (937) 531-0435.